Experts in elder care say that planning is key to a financially viable retirement in an era where seniors are living longer.

 “Our senior services center provides programs like lecture series, discussion groups, exercise, swimming, whatever for a vibrant senior, and it’s a safety net so that they can age in place and we can provide them with any more services as needed,” Wasserman said.

 Participants in the JCC’s program range in age from 60 to 90 or more, who come while still residing at home or in the home of an adult child.
-For Scales, average entry age for Bristal residents has risen as seniors choose to stay at home as long as possible.
+For Scalesi, average entry age for Bristal residents has risen as seniors choose to stay at home as long as possible.

-“Over the last couple of years, the ages of the residents coming in has definitely been higher than it used to be, so people are staying home longer, with the services at home longer and coming to the assisted living at a later age, so the average age is more toward the late 80s, whereas it had been in the earlier 80s years ago,” Scales said.
+“Over the last couple of years, the ages of the residents coming in has definitely been higher than it used to be, so people are staying home longer, with the services at home longer and coming to the assisted living at a later age, so the average age is more toward the late 80s, whereas it had been in the earlier 80s years ago,” Scalesi said.

 Such trends make it all the more important to plan ahead, says Goidel, for the sake of the senior and the family.